neutrico/wp-plugin-hooks/README.md

 # WordPress plugin development git hooks

 This is a collection of git hooks to be used in conjunction with git-flow AVH edition.

 It also has some standard git hooks that were originally created by [Sitebase](https://github.com/Sitebase/git-hooks).
 I just adjusted their code to make it work for me.

 These hooks are used by me for development of WordPress plugins.

 ## Installation
 * Clone the repository
-* Install using `make`, by default the software will be installed in `/opt/wp-plugin-hooks`.
+* Install using `make`, by default the software will be installed in `~/.config/git/wp-plugin/`.
-* Copy or link the /opt/wp-plugin-hooks to .git/hooks directory in your git repository
-* Copy the file hooks_config.sample to the .git directory, naming it hooks_config.
+* In project dir run: 'git config --local init.templatedir ~/.config/git/wp-plugin/

-* Modify the hooks_config file as needed.
+* Modify the hooks_config file as needed (set MAINFILE to plugin name)

 ## Requirements
 * git-flow AVH edition